 Detailed policies cover both domestic and foreign currency funds and set out sources and amounts of funds necessary to ensure the continuation of our operations without undue interruption.
-We aim to match-fund in currencies, other than the domestic currency, where it is practical and efficient to do so and hedge any residual currency exchange risk arising from deposit and loan banking activities.
+We aim to match-fund in currencies where it is practical and efficient to do so and hedge any residual currency exchange risk arising from deposit and loan banking activities.